ATM2100/GuidedWalkThroughOfLinux/Guide.md

 \#Warning\#
 Do not share your root password.
 Anyone with your root password has access to your entire system and can lock you out of your own computer.

 Also, do not run random commands as root because you can pretty easily destroy something important and not be able to undo the damage.
 Anyone using root or "sudo" is assumed to know the risk of making changes to their computer.
 For example, let's say you want to install an app like Steam.
-The expectation is that you know to check and make sure the command is correct and that there isn't a hacker trying to back door you.
+The expectation is that you know to check and make sure the command is correct and that there isn't a hacker trying to backdoor you.
 Try to ensure that the commands you run with privileges do what you want them to.
 \#End warning\#

 Installing anything and removing some files, among other things, from the computer will change the system and, therefore, require elevated privileges.
 There are two main ways to do this: add your account to the sudoers file or switch users.